Doug Whaley: E-mail gaffe

 Whaley gained unwanted notoriety in 2007, when an inappropriate e-mail that he had sent to Steelers assistant coach Larry Zierlein was inadvertently forwarded by Zierlein to a large number of high-level NFL employees, including commissioner Roger Goodell.
-Zierlein apologized for the gaffe, and it is believed that neither he nor Whaley was disciplined by the team or the league.
+Zierlein apologized for the gaffe, and it is believed that neither he nor Whaley were disciplined by the team or the league.

 Radio remark

 In a May 2016 radio interview, Whaley said of football: "It's a violent game that I personally don't think humans are supposed to play."

 Release of Fred Jackson

 Whaley was criticized by fans and players alike for his decision to cut longtime Bills running back and fan favorite Fred Jackson as a "business decision" prior to the 2015 NFL season, especially after allegedly telling Jackson his roster spot was safe.
 Jackson later reflected on the move prior to retiring with the Bills after Whaley's dismissal, stating that the manner in which he was cut left a "bad taste in his mouth" and that he was dumbfounded by it.